muhozi/HashtagMate-UI/README.md

 ### Set up the backend

-Follow the details of how to try the Hashtagmate @ https://github.com/JeanAbayo/HashtagMate
+Follow the details of how to set up api backend @ https://github.com/JeanAbayo/HashtagMate